Hexxeh/spotify-websocket-api/README.md

 Want to help out?
 Great!
 Here's a a list of things that need doing or improving:

 * Automating the FB login crap (so that you can login using a username/password and don't have to grab a cookie)
-* Search support
 * Toplist support
 * Radio support
-* Queuing and auto-retry for song URL requests (to workaround the rate limiting)
-* Playlist editing support
-* Track starring